anadynamics/anadynamics.github.io/docs/install_instructions.md

 there is currently no pre-compiled binary for Windows.
 An alternative is to run ANA inside the Windows 10 Bash environment.

-# ANAGUI
-ANAGUI is a React based app, you can download it from [here](https://github.com/anadynamics/ANAGUI/releases).